 Help us help you

-In winter, the number of A&E attendances increase, putting an additional, but sometimes avoidable, burden on the NHS.
+In winter, the number of A&E attendances increase, putting an additional burden on the NHS.

-Remember to visit your pharmacist at the first signs of illness, pick up your prescriptions, staying warm over the winter months and check in on elderly neighbours and relatives.
-You can find pharmacy opening times within your borough over the winter holiday period here.
+Remember to visit your pharmacist at the first signs of illness, pick up your prescriptions, or you can arrange to get them delivered and check in on elderly neighbours and relatives.

 Get your flu vaccination – it’s free because you need it

 Pregnant women, parents of children aged 2 and 3 years old and adults with underlying health conditions are at particular risk from flu and vaccination is still the best protection we have against an unpredictable virus.
-That’s why the flu vaccine is free – because eligible groups really need it.
+That’s why the flu vaccine is free.

-If you are eligible for the flu vaccine, get it now – it’s free because you need it.
-Contact your general practice, pharmacist or midwife to get it.
+If you are eligible for the flu vaccine, contact your general practice, pharmacist or midwife to get it.

 Visit www.nhs.uk/fluvaccine for more information.